 Sometimes, to get to the point more quickly and to highlight the changes, economists prefer to use so-called “T-accounts” (because the shape of the table looks like a T) that record only the changes in the balance sheet.

 The offsetting is shown more clearly.
-It comes from opposite changes in two items on the right side of the balance sheet (Fig. 4), and a change in asset and net worth by the same amount (Fig. 5).
+It comes from opposite changes in two items on the right side of the balance sheet (Figure 4), and a change in asset and net worth by the same amount (Figure 5).
 Of course these are not the only two ways the offsetting is done to preserve the accounting equality.
 We will encounter other cases as we move forward.
 The point is that one must change at least two things in a balance sheet to make sure that the equality A = L + NW is preserved.
 One must always ask: what is the offsetting entry change?
-This has practical implication when studying how banks and central bank operate.
+This has practical implications when studying how banks and central bank operate.

 What makes the balance sheet change?

 One can classify factors that change a balance sheet in three categories:

 - Cash inflows and outflows: net cash flow